HelloWatt/django-compose-tags/README.md

 {% endcompose %}
 ```

-By default the composed template doesn't have access to the context, if you need access to the context set the takes_context option `{% compose "card.html" takes_context %}`. `takes_context` is the opposite of the `only`
+By default, the composed template doesn't have access to the context, if you need access to the context set the takes_context option `{% compose "card.html" takes_context %}`. `takes_context` is the opposite of the `only`

 ## The `define` tag